Aditi-Ethiraj14/Smart-Sentinel/README.md

 *Technologies Used*

-i) Scikit-learn: Used for training the model and making predictions. ii) Numpy: For numerical operations and data manipulation. iii) ML Layers: Conv2D, MaxPooling2D, Flatten, and Dense layers used in the model architecture. iv) Matplotlib: Used for plotting and visualizing triggering suspicious activity over time.
+* Scikit-learn: Used for training the model and making predictions. ii) Numpy: For numerical operations and data manipulation. iii) ML Layers: Conv2D, MaxPooling2D, Flatten, and Dense layers used in the model architecture. iv) Matplotlib: Used for plotting and visualizing triggering suspicious activity over time.